Bigswiss-GmbH/admin-vpn/dashboard/docker/README.md

-# NetBird Dashboard
+# dcdVPN Dashboard
-NetBird Dashboard is NetBirds Management server UI.
+dcdVPN Dashboard is dcdVPN Management server UI.
 It allows users to signin, view setup keys and manage peers.
 This image is **not ready** for production use.
 ## Tags
 ```latest``` ```vX.X.X``` not available yet.